Vidisha231106/CloneFest_ImageGallery/README.md

 The schema supports advanced features like privacy controls, EXIF metadata storage, AI generation tracking, and comprehensive tagging systems.

+## 🚀 Performance Features

+This application is optimized for speed and user experience:

+- **Thumbnail Optimization**: Images load thumbnails in gallery view and full resolution only when needed
+- **Skeleton Loading**: Smooth loading states prevent layout shifts and provide immediate feedback
+- **Optimistic UI Updates**: Instant feedback for user actions like deletions before server confirmation
+- **Centralized API Client**: Consistent error handling and authentication across all API calls
+- **Real-time Synchronization**: Live updates when images are added, modified, or deleted by any user
+- **Efficient Queries**: Optimized database queries with pagination and selective field loading

 ## 🚀 Getting Started

 To get a local copy up and running, follow these simple steps.